 The soldiers were interned in Switzerland according to the Hague Convention.
 After a failed attempt to concentrate all Pole servicemen in only one camp in Büren an der Aare, Polish soldiers were dispersed throughout Switzerland.
-From 1941, barrack camps were set up in all Switzerland, where the Poles were interned until December 1945.
-In the Insubrica region, a lot of Polish soldiers were imprisoned in Losone, nearby Locarno-Losone-Ascona.
+From 1941, barrack camps were set up in all Switzerland, where these Poles soldiers were interned until December 1945.
+In the Insubrica region, many Polish soldiers were gathered and managed in Losone, nearby Locarno and Ascona.

-The captive Poles made mainly group-wise work assignments for the national defence related to the infrastructure like constructions of roads and bridges, drainage of swamps as well as in the agriculture.
-A total of 450 kilometers of paths, bridges and canals were built.
-At present, monuments and commemorative plaques commemorate the involuntary stay of imprisoned Polish people throughout the Canton Ticino.
+These interned Poles soldiers made mainly group-wise work assignments for the Swiss national defence works, related to the national infrastructure like constructions of roads and bridges, drainage of swamps as well as general works in the agriculture.
+A total of 450 kilometers in paths, bridges and canals were built alone in Ticino by these servicemen.
+At present, monuments and commemorative plaques commemorate the involuntary stay of these Polish soldiers people throughout the Ticino region.
 After the war, around 500 Poles were able to settle down in Switzerland, obtaining the Swiss citizenship.

 In addition to building and paving roads between Arcegno and Golino in the Canton Ticino, the Polish army soldiers, interned in the Losone camp during 1941-1945, worked hard to reclaim approximately 100 hectares of the land in the municipality of Losone between “Saleggi” and “Gerre”.
 This hard work reshaped radically the landscape of the region in the mid of the 1940s.

 Thanks to the intervention of Polish soldiers, a large amount of uncultivated agricultural areas in Ticino could be developed and, later, transformed in tourist and industrial zones.